NEA Mandates and Structures

 The WGRO will:

-• constitute a forum of international experts from regulatory bodies and technical support organisations;
+• constitute a forum of international experts from regulatory bodies and technical support organisations which will meet in person at least once per year;

 • charter and oversee the work of targeted, limited term subsidiary bodies (e.g., green booklet task groups, information exchange forums, expert groups) to conduct analyses and develop reports on subjects of particular interest.
-Given the long term importance of operating experience, it is expected that an Expert Group on Operating Experience will be created;
+Operating experience plays a fundamental role in the identification of improvements to nuclear safety.
+As such, WGRO shall utilise the Expert Group on Operating Experience for planned and targeted activities in direct support to its mandate;

-• organise, on a regular basis, meetings, workshops, on-site activities (such as observed inspections), training activities and conferences;
+• organise, on a regular basis, workshops, on-site activities (such as observed inspections) ;

 • provide a forum for subject matter experts in member countries to directly observe the planning and conduct of oversight activities (e.g., inspection) in other member countries; and